 The onset of the COVID-19 pandemic in early 2020 drastically reduced opportunities for face-to-face interactions in cities.
-The concurrent adoption of work-from-home (WFH) practices was fueled by a growing availability of tools of online communication, which were designed to provide a viable alternative to in-person interactions.
-Those tools effectively connected people belonging to the same formal networks (e.g., close colleagues) and opened up new possibilities for collaboration at long distance.
-However, whether they could generate comparable opportunities for informal knowledge exchange as those provided by urban density-thereby persistently eroding the advantage of cities in the innovation process-is still a widely debated question (e.g., Nathan and Overman, 2020; Emanuel and Harrington, 2021; Yang et al., 2022; Emanuel et al., 2023; Gibbs et al., 2023).
+The concurrent adoption of work-from-home (WFH) practices, fueled by a growing availability of effective tools of online communication, renewed concerns that the advantages traditionally associated with urban density might be persistently eroded.
+Whether this shift to remote communication will lead to a lasting change in the geography of innovation, or if in-person interactions in cities will ultimately prove irreplaceable, remains a widely debated question (e.g., Nathan and Overman, 2020; Barrero et al., 2021; Monte et al., 2022).

-1Quoting Tom Furlong, former manager of Digital Equipment Corporation (DEC)'s workstation group in Palo Alto.
+&lt;sup>1Quoting Tom Furlong, former manager of Digital Equipment Corporation (DEC)'s workstation group in Palo Alto.

 This paper confronts this question empirically.
-Using a dataset of geolocated U.S. patent applications combined with a text-based measure of patent novelty, we show that the advantage of dense locations in generating the most novel inventions decreased significantly after the onset of the pandemic.
-Leveraging smartphone data on local mobility patterns, we also show that a substantial part of this decline was due to the fact that dense locations experienced a larger drop in the frequency of face-to-face encounters.
-These results suggest that the advantage provided by urban density in the innovation process lies in its ability to create opportunities for in-person interactions, which facilitate the exchange of ideas across diverse fields and their recombination in novel ways.
+Using a dataset of geolocated U.S. patent applications combined with a text-based measure of patent novelty, we show that the advantage of dense locations in generating the most novel inventions (referred to as the "density premium in innovativeness") decreased significantly after the onset of the pandemic.
+Leveraging smartphone data on local mobility, we also show that a substantial part of this decline in the density premium can be attributed to the drop in the frequency of face-to-face encounters.
+These results highlight that a key advantage of urban density lies in its capacity to create opportunities for random interactions, facilitating the exchange and recombination of ideas across diverse fields.
 While COVID-19 resulted in a temporary setback in the centrality of dense locations in innovation, their role is unlikely to be persistently replaced by online communications.

-Our analysis is based on the universe of patent applications at the United States Patent and Trademark Office (USPTO) between 2011 and 2021, that we geolocate at the level of County Sub-Division (CSD).
+Our analysis is based on the universe of patent applications with the United States Patent and Trademark Office (USPTO) between 2011 and 2021, geolocated to the level of County Sub-Divisions (CSDs).
 CSDs are the finest partition of the United States to which inventors' locations can be reliably assigned using the information in the application's full text.
-This level of disaggregation allows us to exploit the large variation in population density that exists within larger geographical units such as metropolitan areas or commuting zones (Berkes and Gaetani, 2021).
+This level of disaggregation allows us to exploit the large variation in population density (for example, between the urban core and less densely populated suburbs) within larger geographical units such as metropolitan areas or commuting zones (Berkes and Gaetani, 2021).

 Following the approach developed by Arts et al. (2021), we assign to each patent application a measure of novelty defined as the count of new word pairs that appear in the application's text but do not occur in the full text of any of the earlier patents granted since 1976.
 We show that this novelty measure is predictive of a range of important outcomes of the invention, including its impact and the span of its geographical and technological diffusion.
 Based on this application-level measure, we define the local degree of innovativeness as the right tail of the novelty distribution for each CSD-year observation (in our baseline specifications, we use the 99th and 95th percentiles).
-We focus on the right tail because, consistently with what is widely documented in the literature (e.g., Scherer, 1965; Hall et al., 2005), we find that the distribution of technological value is highly skewed and mostly concentrated among inventions with exceptionally high novelty.
+We focus on the right tail because, in our data, the distribution of technological value is highly skewed and mostly concentrated among inventions with exceptionally high novelty, consistently with what is widely documented in the literature (e.g., Scherer, 1965; Schankerman and Pakes, 1986; Hall et al., 2005).